Is Dental Insurance Worth It?

 In turn, when you need dental services like routine checkups, preventive care, and other services, the insurance covers the cost.

-Dental insurance usually covers three key areas of treatment: preventive, basic restorative care, and major dental treatments.
+Dental insurance usually covers three key areas of treatment: Preventive, basic restorative care, and major dental treatments.
 The amount of coverage varies, but most plans follow the below pattern:

 Type of Dental CareWhat This IncludesInsurance Coverage